 (CONTAINER_ID) sat-container# |

-Run the command inside the SAT container environment by first running sat bash .
+Run the command inside the SAT container environment by first running sat bash.
 (Interactive) |

-Here are examples of the sat status
+Here are examples of the sat status command used by an administrator.

 ncn-m001# sat status